gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 - Where am I?
 - What do I want to do?
-- How to get back to a safety?
+- How to get back to safety?

-These are the questions I perculate in my head before every git operation I do.
+These are the questions I percolate in my head before every git operation I do.
 Let's explore them now.

 ## Where am I?